All Episodes

 Okay.

-Jails will be overcrowded if we start arresting Trump officials, because they were thinking about maybe having the sergeant at arms put the attorney general in handcuffs.
+Jails will be overcrowded if we start arresting Trump officials because they were thinking about maybe having the sergeant-at-arms put the Attorney General in handcuffs.

 This is how insane these people are.

-This is how far this is how much they've lost it.
+This is how much they've lost it.

 All of them.